Ever Evolving Evaluator (EV3): Towards Flexible and Reliable Meta-Optimization for Knowledge Distillation: Methods

 \subsection{EV3 for Knowledge Distillation}

-Knowledge distillation (KD)~\citep{hinton2015distilling} is a representative type of model compression and acceleration, which effectively learns a small student model from a large teacher model.
-It has received increasing attention from the community in the past few years~\citep{gou2021knowledge}.
-In this work, we are particularly interested in applying EV3 to knowledge distillation because knowledge distillation methods often do not rely on labeled data for training.
+Knowledge distillation (KD)~\citep{hinton2015distilling} is a representative methods for model compression and acceleration, which effectively learns a small student model from a large teacher model.
+It has received increasing attention from the community~\citep{gou2021knowledge}.
+In this work, we are particularly interested in applying EV3 to KD because KD methods often do not rely on labeled data for training.
 EV3 can thus use labeled data for validation to mitigate the risk of overfitting.
 We describe the essential components and design choices of using EV3 for KD in the following.